 The samples shall be tested with the pipe manifold configured for single-fed flow.
-At the discretion of FM Approvals, five samples shall be tested at each pressure with the pipe manifold configured for double-fed flow, and the remaining samples shall be tested with single-fed flow (see Figure E-4).
+At the discretion of the certification agency, five samples shall be tested at each pressure with the pipe manifold configured for double-fed flow, and the remaining samples shall be tested with single-fed flow (see Figure E-4).